Dov Charney

 Dov Charney (born January 31, 1969) is a Canadian entrepreneur and clothing manufacturer.
 He is the founder of American Apparel, which was one of the largest garment manufacturers in the United States until its bankruptcy in 2015.
-Charney subsequently founded Los Angeles Apparel.
+Charney was fired from American Apparel in 2014 due to allegations of sexual harassment and assault.
+He subsequently founded Los Angeles Apparel.

 Early life

-Charney was born in Montreal, Quebec on January 31, 1969.
-His father is an architect, and his mother is an artist.
+Charney was born to a Jewish family in Montreal, Quebec, on January 31, 1969.
+His parents, Morris, an architect, and his mother, Sylvia, an artist of Syrian-Jewish descent, divorced when he was young.
 Charney is a nephew of architect Moshe Safdie.
 Charney is dyslexic and was diagnosed with ADD in kindergarten.

 He attended Choate Rosemary Hall, a private boarding school in Connecticut and St. George's School of Montreal.
 According to Charney, he was heavily influenced by both Montreal culture and his own Jewish heritage.

 While attending high school in the United States, Charney began importing Hanes and Fruit of the Loom t-shirts from the U.S. to his friends in Canada.
 In an interview with Vice, he described smuggling the shirts on Amtrak trains from New York to Montreal.

 American Apparel

 Charney began selling t-shirts under the American Apparel name in 1989.
 In 1990, he dropped out of Tufts University, borrowed $10,000 from his parents and established American Apparel in South Carolina.
 Over the next several years, he spent time learning about manufacturing and wholesale before moving to Los Angeles in the mid-'90s.
-The company focused on crafting high-quality basics.
 By 1997, Charney had moved all manufacturing into a factory located in downtown Los Angeles.
 American Apparel products were marketed towards "young metropolitan adults."
-The basic, logo-free branding appealed to younger consumers wary of corporate branding.
-Rather than compete with mass-market companies like Fruit of the Loom, American Apparel flourished in its "high-end niche by leveraging product quality, hip design, and the appeal of its anti-sweatshop politics."

 The company had about $12 million in sales by 2001.
 In 2003, Charney opened the first store in L.A.'s Echo Park neighborhood, followed by one each in New York and Montreal.
 Within two years, the company had expanded to Europe and opened 65 new stores.
 By 2006, there were 140 total stores.

 In 2009, it expanded to 281 total retail locations, making it "the fastest retail roll-out in American history."
-In 2014, the company reported record sales of $634 million dollars.
+In 2014, the company reported record sales of $634 million.